voutilad/virtio_vmmci/README.md

 See their source for `VBoxServiceTimeSync.cpp` [1].

-## _Can't you just use OpenNTPD?_
+## _Can't you just use OpenNTPD or some other NTP daemon?_
+There are two reasons I'd consider using `virtio_vmmci` versus trying to rely on an NTP daemon in the guest:

+1. **Not every guest has network access.** This precludes NTP as an option.
+Even if the guest has limited network access, it still needs access to an NTP server, ideally multiple.
+This isn't always the case.

-Not really for large clock drifts like when you suspend your laptop for an evening.
-I've never seen an NTP daemon that is cool with just jumping the system time ahead like that.
+2. **Large clock drifts like when you suspend your laptop for an evening make most NTP daemons sad.** I've never seen an NTP daemon that is cool with just jumping the system time ahead (i.e. _stepping_) like that.
+Some require special config to even do.
 Yes, `ntpd(8)` supports a `-s` flag to do an actual set of the time and not just an adjustment, but even as the man page says it's for startup.
 (Useful for embedded, clock-less systems like a Raspberry Pi.)

+In short: why the headache when, if you trust your host's clock, you can just rely on the host?

 ## Why all the nasty Virtio PCI glue code?
 Few reasons, but for more background see my email to